 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to prevent TB (tuberculosis).

-- If your child has any of these health problems: Active TB (tuberculosis), cancer, a fever, a weak immune system, or a disease that may cause a weak immune system like HIV infection.
+- If you have any of these health problems: Active TB (tuberculosis), cancer, a fever, a weak immune system, or a disease that may cause a weak immune system like HIV infection.

 - If a family member has had immune system problems.

-- If your child has bone marrow disease from chemo or radiation.
+- If you have bone marrow problems from a drug or radiation.

 This is not a list of all drugs or health problems that interact with this drug.